 - Prepare your steamer.
 Fill the steamer pan half full of water and bring to a rolling boil over high heat.
 Reduce the heat to medium until you are ready to steam.
 Please take a note that the steamer must be ready when the batter is ready.
 Don’t let the batter sits around waiting for the steamer

 - In a mixing bowl, beat the eggs and sugar with a mixer until the sugar dissolves.
-Add the flour gradually and beat until fluffy for around 5 minutes.
+Add the flour gradually and use rubber spatula and beat until fluffy for around 5 minutes.
 Pour the batter into an 8-inch round glass casserole or souffle dish

 - Bring the water in the steamer back to a rolling boil and set the batter in the steamer and steam over medium heat for 25-30 minutes, or until a knife inserted into the center comes out clean.
 The surface of the cake will be bumpy and that’s normal

 - The cake will puff up.
 Turn off the heat and wait for the steam to subside before opening the lid.
 Be careful with the steam released from the steamer.
 Remove the cake from the steamer and cool completely before cutting into slices

 1. Did not beat the mixture for at least 5 minutes or until slightly light and fluffy.
 It won’t be as light as angel food cake, however, it should turn pale and slightly light